eding42/Git-Repository-Synchronization-Tool/README.md

 `git clone https://github.com/eding42/Git-Repository-Synchronization-Tool`
 `cd Git-Repository-Synchronization-Tool`

+#PLEASE IGNORE EVERYTHING BELOW THIS
+###I promise I'll write a new readme after I finish the script.

 Run the simple "installer," which just copies the script up one level to your main repository directory.
 The installer will also make the main script and executable.

 `bash install.sh`